Grades, with numerical values corresponding to these letters, are recorded as follows:

 - Only undergraduate courses completed at A&M-San Antonio will be considered for graduate credit.

-After completing the “Request to Enroll in a 3000 or 4000 Level Course for Graduate Credit” form, the student must submit it to their graduate advisor in the college of his/her major.
+After completing the “Request to Enroll in a 3000 or 4000 Level Course for Graduate Credit” form, the student must submit it to their faculty graduate advisor in the college of their major to be routed for review.